Soft and Chewy Apple Cider Cookies

 Why this recipe works

 The cookies turn out soft and chewy every time.
 The cookie dough is chilled, which guarantees the perfect texture.
-The dough and the icing use apple cider reduction for the ultimate apple cider flavor.
+The dough and the icing use apple cider reduction for the ultimate apple cider flavor (I use the same trick for my cider muffins).
 To seal the deal, each cookie dough ball is rolled in cinnamon sugar for extra flavor and a beautiful finish.

 - Apple cider: Spiced cider will provide the best flavor in these cookies.

 - Spices: Cinnamon is the natural complement to apple desserts.
 I also included a generous pinch of ground cloves for a little extra bite.

 - Unsalted butter: Make sure it is at room temperature to create a smooth consistent dough.

 - Brown sugar and granulated sugar: The combination of both makes the cookies chewy and sweet.

 The apple cider cookie dough is best as is, but you can switch up the exterior by rolling the cookie dough balls in chopped pecans.
 Another alternative is drizzling salted caramel on top of the cookies instead of icing.
 Pick your favorite!